mosip/id-authentication/docs/design/authentication/VID_Generate_REST_Service.md

 **2. Solution**
 VID generate REST service addresses the above requirement -

-1. Resident-service portal to construct a GET request with below details and send to Request URL **identity/vid/<version>/{uin}**, where the UIN value is passed as path parameter.
+1. Resident-service portal to construct a GET request with below details and send to Request URL **identity/vid/&lt;version&gt;/{uin}**, where the UIN value is passed as path parameter.<br>
 [VID Generator API Spec](https://github.com/mosip/mosip/wiki/ID-Authentication-APIs#5-vid-generator)
 2. Authenticate Resident Portal ((TBD)).
 3. Integrate with kernel UIN Validator to check UIN for validity.
 Validate UIN for authenticity in AuthDB